Eliot Spitzer: Extortion victim

 According to prosecutors, Spitzer was the victim of a long-running extortion scheme by Svetlana Travis-Zakharova, a Russian woman who was arrested in October 2016 and charged with forgery and grand larceny.
 Prosecutors said that Travis-Zakharova extracted $400,000 from Spitzer and also attempted to extort $5,000 from a different man, a toy store owner, and forged his signature on an apartment lease.
 Travis-Zakharova accused Spitzer of assault in 2016, then later recanted the allegation and returned to Russia.
 Spitzer subsequently filed a civil suit against Travis-Zakharova, alleging that she had threatened to "ruin his life" unless he agreed to pay her large sums of money.
 She was arrested after returning to the U.S. for a visit and charged with forgery and grand larceny; in a plea agreement in 2017, she pleaded guilty to attempted petty larceny, a misdemeanor.

 Personal life

 Silda Wall and Eliot Spitzer married in 1987.
 Together, they have three children.
 Silda Wall Spitzer stood beside her husband when he announced his resignation as New York governor following his prostitution scandal.
 On May 31, 2013, Spitzer and his wife were reported to be living apart.
 At the close of 2013, Spitzer and his wife announced the end of their marriage.

-Spitzer had a romantic relationship with Lis Smith, a spokeswoman for then-New York City Mayor-elect Bill de Blasio.
+Spitzer had a romantic relationship with Lis Smith, a spokeswoman for then–New York City Mayor-elect Bill de Blasio.
 She had been Spitzer's spokeswoman during his 2013 run for comptroller.
 The relationship ended in 2015.

 In 2019, Spitzer announced his engagement to Roxana Girand, founder and president of real estate agency Sebastian Capital.
-The couple planned an April 4, 2020, wedding, and even obtained a marriage license in March 2020, but postponed the nuptials because of COVID-19 concerns.
+On April 4, 2020, Spitzer announced the wedding had been called off due to the COVID-19 pandemic.
+However in 2024, he revealed they had a small wedding that same day at his Columbia County home.